 The Nectar cover is made from polyester and has been designed to draw heat away which helps with mattress air circulation.

 Emma has also opted for a polyester cover.
 The underside of the base cover has non-slip elements to help keep the mattress in place and also includes mattress handles for easier manoeuvring.
+That being said, the handles could be a bit sturdier given the weight of the mattress.

-Verdict - Both the Nectar and Emma mattress cover are designed to wick away moisture and yet still remain comfortable.
+Both the Nectar and Emma mattress cover are designed to wick away moisture and yet still remain comfortable.
 As both utilise polyester as the main cover material you can be certain that they're made to be durable, wrinkle-free and breathable.

 A major difference is that the Emma cover is made to be removable and machine washable, making this very practical in today's world.
 The Nectar cover is not recommend laundering but rather "spot cleaned" with soapy water.